Category Archives: french-canadian

 Lydia, as young “Canadiennes” were instructed to do by the community patriarchs (wherever they happened to be living) ceased work in 1910 to marry handsome Quebecker Henry Hamel.
 Of course, biology likely had its part in this 🙂 The couple moved back to Drummondville, Quebec and raised a large family.
 Irene, born in 1918 (and the last surviving child, needless to say) is the among the youngest of their brood.

-Lydia was the only female member of her strong-willed Morrisette girls to marry.
+Lydia was the only female member of the strong-willed Morrisette girls to marry.
 A sister Alvina remained a mill worker in Franklin and two of her sisters became nuns.3

 Indeed, their one healthy brother, Horace, was of a similar stamp.
 He stayed in New Hampshire with his parents, Eugene and Clarisse, and his sister Alvina and married an English girl, Mary Murray.